papanikge/m.sh/README.md

 ##Install

-Just download, make it executable and add it to your path (or run in from anywhere)
+Just download, make it executable and add it to your $PATH (or run in from anywhere)

-    wget http://raw.github.com/g3orge/m.sh/master/m -O m && chmod +x m && sudo mv m /usr/bin
+    wget -q http://raw.github.com/g3orge/m.sh/master/m -O m && chmod +x m && sudo mv m /usr/bin

 ##Usage

 Just type m and c2 for example to mount the /dev/sdc2 drive somewhere.
-default drive is the b1 one.
+default drive is the b1 one. (the script will create a dir if there isn't one)
 Type m again to unmount it.

+(needs administrator privileges)

 ##License